-Over the past several years the public's attention has increasingly been focused on the cost of health care, and specifically the contribution of prescription medications to those costs.
-With 55 percent of the U.S. population using prescription drugs as of 2017, expensive sticker prices on certain new medications, the pricing revelations at Turing Pharmaceuticals and other companies, and the EpiPen episode have fed these concerns and led policymakers to consider addressing drug prices through legislation and regulation.
-Policymakers, however, should first clearly identify the actual problem they're trying to address.
+Over the past several years, the public's attention has increasingly been focused on the cost of health care, and specifically the contribution of prescription medications to those costs.
+With 55 percent of the U.S. population using prescription drugs as of 2017,[i] drug pricing concerns are widespread, fueled by expensive sticker prices on certain new medications, the pricing revelations at Turing Pharmaceuticals and other companies, and the EpiPen episode.
+These concerns are driving policymakers to consider addressing drug prices through legislation and regulation.
+Policymakers, however, should first clearly identify the precise problem they're trying to address.